mhudecheck/Sentinel.jl/README.md

 This is the first version of the library.
 At the moment, it only works with Level 2a files.
 The SAFE files must also be unzipped.

 Sentinel 2 SAFE files are loaded with loadSentinel().
 You can specify GPU = true to load the individual bands as CuArrays.
 The output is a dictionary with the bands specified as "BandName-Resolution" (e.g., Band One loads as B1-60m).
-The band values MetaArrays with relevant band and file metadata from gdalinfo() loaded to file["BandName-Resolution"].metadata and .fiedata.
+The band values MetaArrays with relevant band and file metadata from gdalinfo() loaded to file["BandName-Resolution"].metadata and .filedata.

 ```
 using Sentinel